fuzziqersoftware/sharedstructures/README.md

 There's a lot to do here.
 - Use a more efficient locking strategy.
 Currently we use spinlocks.
-- Make hash tables always consistent for crash recovery.
+- Make hash tables and priority queues always consistent for crash recovery.
 - Make hash tables support more hash functions.
 - Make hash tables support dynamic expansion (rehashing).
 - Make hash tables support atomic increments in Python.
+- Support shrinking the priority queue heap array.
 - Return immutable objects for complex types in Python to make in-place modification not fail silently.
 - Add more data structures to the library.
 - Make pool creation race-free.
 Currently processes can get weird errors if they both attempt to create the same pool at the same time.